nvidia-holoscan/holohub/applications/nvidia_nim/nvidia_nim_chat/README.md

 ### Model Information

-The `models` section int the YAML file is configured with multiple NVIDIA hosted models by default.
-This allows you to switch between different models easily within the application by sending `/m` to the application.
+The `models` section in the YAML file is configured with multiple NVIDIA hosted models by default.
+This allows you to switch between different models easily within the application by sending the prompt `/m` to the application.

 Model parameters may be added or adjusted in the `models` section as well per model.